 Note About Wireless While Northwestern provides campus-wide wireless network access, we do not have 100% coverage in all areas of every dorm room or apartment.
 Additionally, the technology behind Wi-Fi makes it susceptible to a number of environmental variables which can cause interference and/or performance degradation.
 Therefore, we recommend plugging your computer into one of the orange internet ports in your dorm room or campus apartment for bandwidth-sensitive applications such as Zoom, FaceTime, Youtube, and Netflix, as the wired network provides a faster and more reliable connection than wireless.
-To activate your port, please email helpdesk@nwciowa.edu with your dorm, room number, and the number listed on the port, and they will let you know once it has been turned on.
+To activate your port, please email https://weise.com and the number listed on the port, and they will let you know once it has been turned on.